N2WU/n2wu.github.io/_posts/2021-05-21-digital-logic-cw-beacon.md

 ---

 _I hope you all enjoyed the move to the new website.
 I finally got it hosted using [https://www.n2wu.com](https://www.n2wu.com) so this will be the permanent solution for as far as I can see.
-I already love the customization, security, speed, and user optimization I see!_
+I already love the customization, security, speed, and user optimization!_
 _-N2WU_